j-a-c/gossip/README.md

     - a single node in the network
 NodeSystem
     - the complete system of nodes
+SystemTime
+    - returns the current time of the system
+    - this is used because the System.currentTimeMillis() does not provide enough granularity

 (Each node has a StructureStrategy)
 StructureStrategy
     - interface for strategies the nodes can use to structure themselves.
-EmptyStrategy
+CloseStrategy
+    - a strategy that attempts to connect nodes to their closest neighbors EmptyStrategy
     - a strategy that does nothing